geekyorion/gradient_code/README.md

 # gradient_code
-Create, edit, view and download gradients at a single place For see this in live action please visit http://gradientcode.herokuapp.com
+Create, edit, view and download gradients at a single place <br />
+To see this in live action please visit http://gradientcode.herokuapp.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).